AdobeDocs/workfront.en/help/classic/manage-work/projects/project-finances/budgeted-labor-cost.md

 >Any other mention of Budgeted Hours in Adobe Workfront refers to hours budgeted using deprecated features that have been removed from Workfront .
 These are view-only fields and do not update with current information when you use current resource budgeting tools.

 <!--
-Depending on which tools you use to budget your resources, you can view the following Budgeted Hours in Workfront:
+<p data-mc-conditions="QuicksilverOrClassic.Classic,QuicksilverOrClassic.Draft mode">Depending on which tools you use to budget your resources, you can view the following Budgeted Hours in Workfront:</p>
 -->

 The hours budgeted in the Resource Budgeting area of the Business Case or the Resource Planner display in the following areas of Workfront and under the following names: